DataDog/documentation/content/en/mobile_testing/mobile_tests/_index.md

 ## Permissions

-By default, only users with the [Datadog Admin and Datadog Standard roles][8] can create, edit, and delete Synthetic mobile tests.
-To get create, edit, and delete access to Synthetic mobile tests, upgrade your user to one of those two [default roles][8].
+By default, only users with the [Datadog Admin and Datadog Standard roles][8] can create, edit, and delete Synthetic mobile app tests.
+To get create, edit, and delete access to Synthetic mobile app tests, upgrade your user to one of those two [default roles][8].

 If you are using the [custom role feature][9], add your user to any custom role that includes `synthetics_read` and `synthetics_write` permissions.